 A Glimpse into the Past: The History of Sulfuric Acid

 The history of sulfuric acid stretches back centuries.
-Alchemists in the Middle Ages, driven by their quest to transmute base metals into gold, were among the first to produce the acid.
+In practice, alchemists in the Middle Ages, driven by their quest to transmute base metals into gold, were among the first to produce the acid.
 Early methods involved the dry distillation of minerals like iron sulfate (vitriol), hence the historical name "oil of vitriol."
 The Persian alchemist Jabir ibn Hayyan, often called the "father of chemistry," is credited with early descriptions of sulfuric acid production in the 8th century.

 The Chemistry of Sulfuric Acid: A Deeper Dive